JGarnica22/PSlab/HowTo's/HowTo_SetupR_RStudio.md

 ### Install R <br/>

-1. Download R from http://cran.us.r-project.org/ (click on “Download R for Windows” or "Download R for Mac OS X)
+1. Download R from http://cran.us.r-project.org/ (click on “Download R for Windows” or "Download R for Mac OS X).
 2. In the subdirectory "base" chose "Install R for the first time".
 3. You will obtain an executable file.
 4. Run the executable file.
 Leave all default settings in the installation options, so click the button 'Next' until the process is complete.